-- Pennisetum alopecuroides: This variety is the parent of many other cultivators.
-It produces 2 to 5 feet tall pinkish-purple blooms that mature to a soft brown.
+- Pennisetum alopecuroides: This variety is the parent of many other cultivars.
+It produces 1 to 4 feet tall pinkish-purple blooms that mature to a soft brown.

-For perennial varieties of Pennisetum, cut foliage to the ground in late fall after the grass is done blooming.
+For perennial varieties of Pennisetum, you can cut foliage to the ground in late fall after the grass is done blooming.
 This will keep the area clean throughout winter and encourage new, healthy growth in the coming growing season.
 Some gardeners prize the winter interest provided by their ornamental grasses and prefer to cut them down in early spring.

 Propagating these grasses can easily be done through division in the spring.
 Here’s how:

 - Use a sharp garden shovel to dig around the grass and slice through the root system.

-- Slowly work around the separated chunk until you can gently lift it from the ground.
+- Slowly work around the separated section until you can gently lift it from the ground.

 - Fill in the hole and transfer the new section to its own area.

-- Compact the dirt around the transplanted grass.
-Water thoroughly.
+- Press down on the soil around the transplanted grass and water thoroughly.